 I love duck meat.
 And other day we were lucky to find a couple of duck breasts in Market District opened recently near by (nice store by the way).

 So, I got them, also eggplant and some potatoes, and cooked this nice dinner.

 Any duck meat will work just fine for this stew, I was just lazy to remove bones.

 Duck Baked with ApplesAugust 8th, 2009 in Duck, Main Dishes by Julia Volhina

-I find duck dishes somehow not so much popular in US.
-Not every Asian restaurant has it in the menu, which surprises me a lot as I always thought about ducks being almost national Chinese food.
+I find duck dishes somehow not so popular in US.
+Not every Asian restaurant has duck on the menu, which surprises me a lot as I always thought about ducks being almost national Chinese food.

-Maybe it has something to do with the so called “bird flu” which caused the panic a few years ago, or maybe it is related to the fact that ducks are not very diet food due to the amount of fat, or it could be just because people are too used to see those birds alive on the streets (yes, I live in Columbus, OH and there are tons of ducks and canadian geese slugging around on every parking place, as a result I see more ducks on the city streets than on the plates, which would be unbelievable in let’s say Europe 🙂 ).
+Maybe it has something to do with the so called “bird flu” which caused the panic a few years ago, or maybe it is related to the fact that duck meat is not considered “healthy” due to the amount of fat it contains, or it could be just because people are too used to see those birds alive on the streets (yes, I live in Columbus, OH and there are tons of ducks and Canadian geese slugging around on every parking lot, as a result I see more ducks on the city streets than on the plates, which would be unbelievable in let’s say Europe 🙂 ).